tj-wells/coti-docker-method/README.md

 This causes Docker to install either the specified version, or the latest available version.

-A complete list of the available versions can be found at [Dockerhub](https://hub.docker.com/r/atomnode/coti-node/tags).
+A complete list of the available versions can be found at <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">Dockerhub</a>.

 # ✨ Credits